polterguy/phosphorusfive/FAQ.md

 which allows you to _"clone"_ (parts of) your existing installation.

-**Notice**, make sure you use the _"Release"_ build configuration from Visual Studio/Xamarin/MonoDevelop when you start your debugger, since otherwise you'll end up deploying a debug version of your system, which is probably not optimal!
+**Notice**, make sure you use the _"Release"_ build configuration from Visual Studio/Xamarin/MonoDevelop when you start Phosphorus Five, since otherwise you'll end up deploying a debug version of your system, which is probably not optimal.

 ### Who created Phosphorus Five?

 Every single line of code was created by me (Thomas Hansen), except where I use libraries, and/or other external free software resources, which I explicitly mark as such.
+You can contact me at thomas@gaiasoul.com.

 ### Who owns the copyright for Phosphorus Five?

 It is in its entirety owned by Thomas Hansen, in person, me that is, which is a conscious choice, since it gives me a higher degree of security and freedom.

-### Can I invest in Phosphorus Five?

-__NO!__ Go away, I don't want to talk to you, and I don't intend to explain why either.
-Go buy BitCoin or something ...

 ### Can I ask you to hold a course for me and my developers?

 Sure, I do this all the time, depending upon my schedule.
 Shoot me an email at thomas@gaiasoul.com, and I'll check my schedule, and try to squeeze you in.
 It'll cost you though, and I expect you to pay all my expenses, in addition to my usual fee.
-For reasons I don't intend to explain here though, I don't travel to the USA.

 ### Are you the guy playing Saxophone, Harmonica, Guitar, Singing on your videos?

 Yup!
 My main hobbies, besides traveling, includes creation of music, and I almost plays equally many instruments, as I know programming languages.

-### How on Earth did you do this?
-(Create Phosphorus Five)

-I spent 13 years researching the same idea, and I followed Winston Churchill's advice, which goes like this ...

-> Never, ever, ever, ever, ever, ever, ever, ever, ever, ever, ever, ever, ever, ever, ever, ever, ever, ever, ever give up!

-Then mix in a little bit of brilliance, and a little bit of madness - And __VOILA!__
-Phosphorus Five comes out in the other end ...
+I am not that good on my Saxophone though, but I try.

 ### Who controls the development of Phosphorus Five?

 I am the Gaia Lactical Overlord, and Ajax Uber Uhuru Guru, Il Duce, Der Fuhrer, and Kim Jong Il the 3rd when it comes to the final decisions in regards to the future development of Phosphorus Five.
 100% dictator, the resurrected Kublai Khan, and sole emperor over Phosphorus Five.

-I do however take suggestions and feedback from others, and I do consider myself quite polite, and I am famous for changing my mind, once my existing mind no longer compiles.
+I do however take suggestions and feedback from others, and I do consider myself quite polite, towards those who are polite with me - And I am famous for changing my mind, once my existing mind no longer compiles.

 ### What's your email address?